yuehan-bit/auto-sheckles/README.md

 # 🌿 Auto Shekcles EXE – Grow a Garden Auto-Farming Tool

-**Auto Shekcles EXE** is a standalone Windows tool that automates Shekcles collection in the Roblox game **Grow a Garden**.
+**auto-scheckles-for-grow-a-garden.exe** is a standalone Windows tool that automates Shekcles collection in the Roblox game **Grow a Garden**.
 No need for manual script execution—just follow the launch steps and let it run in the background.

 ## ⚙️ Features